ackermaj5301/ackermaj5301/README.md

 My experience combines military communications, cybersecurity education, and hands-on development projects.

-During my service in the National Guard, I supported operations at the Arizona State Emergency Operations Center during the COVID-19 response.
+During my service in the Army, I supported operations at the Arizona State Emergency Operations Center during the COVID-19 response.
 In this role, I worked with virtualized environments using VMware, assisted with server load balancing, and supported critical systems to ensure reliability during high-demand operations.
 I also managed Google account provisioning and deprovisioning, along with password resets and basic user support, helping maintain secure and efficient access for personnel.

 As a former Signal Support Systems Specialist, I developed strong technical troubleshooting, networking, and systems management skills that continue to shape how I approach technology today.